Back to Critter Ville

 I have found that after a skunk becomes road kill, well, be prepared for the stench.
 Apparently, it might be dead, but its scent still lingers.

 I recently learned from someone that Possum are actually immune to snake venom, which would actually benefit the human population.
+They also kill ticks.
 Probably could have helped my dog, Dakota, as well.
 Possum, actually, have five accessible hands; 4 legs, like a dog, plus their tail.
 Their tail can actually be used as a baby carrier.
 They are nocturnal, which would explain my heading to work at 10 p.m., and seeing one eating their kind of road kill.
 GROSS!!
 They are very slow moving after being shocked, which is said to be why they "play possum."

 Female possums, actually, have a pouch to carry their young, like the Kangaroo.